jonathanmc/COVID-19-and-SARS-CoV2-info/_posts/2020-06-03-Ontario-COVID-19-cases-charted.md

 ---
-title: "Ontario COVID-19 cases, in charts."
+title: "Ontario COVID-19 cases, charted"
 date: 2020-05-25 12:00:00
+---

+NOTE:

+THESE CHARTS MAY NOT AUTO UPDATE.

+See <https://jonathanmc.github.io/covid-19-vis/> for auto-updating charts.

 ---

 We wanted to know more about Toronto and the surrounding region.
 Data from the Ontario government, and the links to the data are below, in the links section.